asvd/jailed/README.md

   identifiers before sending).
 Custom object instance may not be used as an argument.

-- A callback may not be executed several times, it will be removed from the callback storage upon the first invocation.
+- A callback can not be executed several times, it will be destroyed upon the first invocation.

 - If several callbacks are provided, only one of them may be called.